 Summary Overall the data revealed specific areas in which students would like to see program level changes, which is quite helpful.
 Our consistent finding across all years surveyed was that students believed they learned the most with regard to learning objective three and the least with regard to learning object five.
 For all learning outcomes we split the sample among those graduating in the past three academic years and those who graduated before that to ensure that past performance wasn't driving the conclusions.
 As we move forward administering this survey for each graduating cohort, we'll gain more real-time information.
-Analysis The total sample size was 37 response (15 from last three years 22 from earlier years).
-A strength of our program according was learning objective three (critical thinking in microeconomics), which 93% of recent respondents said they strongly agreed with.
-An area of improvement is learning objective five (mastery of math and stats skills needed in the labor market).
-Here only 33% of recent respondents said they strongly agreed with that question.
-In the following table we present mean fraction of respondents who said they strongly agreed that they mastered the learning outcome in question.
-Table I Graduate LO past 3 years Prior significant change( is 5% level, is 10%) LO 1 0.667 0.630 LO 2 0.733 0.667 LO 3 0.933 0.630 LO 4 0.867 0.630 LO 5 0.333 0.519 LO 6 0.667 0.556 Importantly we note that the gaps for LO3 and LO5 in the Table 1 are statistically significant, suggesting a meaningful change in the past three years with regard to our students learning on those outcomes.
-This is the case even though the sample size was relatively small.
-So while it appears we have significantly improved our efforts at teaching critical thinking regarding microeconomic models, our data analysis preparation has been on the decline.
+Analysis The total sample size was 37 response (14 from last three years 23 from earlier years).
+We use a three-year rolling average to see how program outcomes are changing over time, comparing the most recent three years the three years prior to that.
+We report both the updated and last year results below for comparison.
+Table I form 2022 Graduate Significant changes?
+'20-'22 '17-'19 LO 1 0.857 0.609 LO 2 0.714 0.652 LO 3 0.929 0.826 LO 4 0.857 0.565 \ LO 5 0.643 0.348 \ LO 6 0.714 0.522 Table I form 2021 (for comparison) Graduate Significant changes?
+'19-'21 '16-'18 LO 1 0.667 0.630 LO 2 0.733 0.667 LO 3 0.933 0.630 \\ LO 4 0.867 0.630 LO 5 0.333 0.519 \ LO 6 0.667 0.556 From 2021: "we note that the gaps for LO3 and LO5 in the Table 1 are statistically significant, suggesting a meaningful change in the past three years with regard to our students learning on those outcomes."
+The 2022 data reveal a striking reversal of our performance n LO5 which is very rewarding to see given the emphasis we received in individual comments regarding the desire to strengthen our focus on data analysis.
+We've also been doing a better job on LO3 which focuses on microeconomic models.
+Our microeconomics instructor at the graduate level is very highly regarded by students as being both difficult and teaching students a lot, which is likely revealing itself in these upward trends.